An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

-As indicated above, the main motivation of our paper comes from QFT on curved spacetimes.
-However, let us first sketch elements of the standard formalism of QFT on the flat Minkowski spacetime.
+As indicated above, the main motivation of our paper comes from \emph{curved} spacetimes.
+However, it is natural to start from the \emph{flat} Minkowski spacetime.
+Let us recall the most important ``propagators'' or ``two-point functions'' used in QFT, known from many textbooks, e.g., Appendix 2 of Bogoliubov--Shirkov \cite{bogoliubov} and Appendix C of Bjorken--Drell \cite{bjorken}:

-The free bosonic field satisfies the Klein--Gordon equation \footnote{ In the introduction we use the so-called charged (or complex) formalism for quantum fields, denoted $\psi(x)$.
-Note that $\psi(x)$ and $\psi^*(x)$ are different fields.
-In the neutral (or real) formalism, which is more common in the mathematics literature, the standard symbol is $\phi(x)$ and the field is assumed to be self-adjoint: $\phi(x)=\phi^*(x)$. }

-To study the field $\psi(x)$ one introduces various ``propagators'' or ``two-point functions''.
-Let us list the basic ones, known from many textbooks, e.g. \cite{bogoliubov}: